A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - **Encounter Notes:**
     - Consider applying the weak template to Mammy if this encounter will be too strong for your PCs
-    - Party Level 7: Mammy is a severe level threat by herself and the zombies should just be level 2 distractions as above
+    - Party Level 7: Mammy is a severe level threat by herself and the zombies should be level 2 distractions as above
     - Party level 8: Raise the Zombies to level 4 using the [double Elite template](http://2e.aonprd.com/Rules.aspx?ID=790)

   - **Loot:**